johnwarden/deliberati/content/post/2021-10-04-argument-model.md

 ---

-In this article we introduce a few key terms and concepts used to develop the [mathematics of Distributed Bayesian Reasoning](/distributed-bayesian-reasoning-math).

-In the field of argumentation theory, there are many different theories and models for analyzing arguments and naming their parts.
-But many modern theories still incorporate the basic ideas from the influential [Toulmin model](https://link.springer.com/content/pdf/10.1007%2F978-90-481-9473-5_4.pdf) first [introduced in 1948](https://www.goodreads.com/book/show/859298.The_Uses_of_Argument).
-We will adopt the core parts of the Toulmin model here, but use more modern terminology.
+In this article we introduce an *argument model*: a set of terms for analyzing *arguments* by naming their parts.
+There are various argument models in the academic literature on [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory) and related fields but none provide us with precise definitions for all the concepts behind our algorithms for improving for online conversations.
+So we will define those concepts here.
+Our model incorporates the basic ideas from the influential [Toulmin model](https://link.springer.com/content/pdf/10.1007%2F978-90-481-9473-5_4.pdf) of argumentation first [introduced in 1948](https://www.goodreads.com/book/show/859298.The_Uses_of_Argument).

 ## Anatomy of an Argument

 ### Claims

 A **claim** is a declarative sentence that people can accept or reject (agree with or disagree with).
-This definition is broad enough to include not only **descriptive** claims about reality, such as *the universe is expanding*, but also **normative** claims such as *we should go to the beach.*
+This definition is broad enough to include not only **descriptive** claims about reality, such as *the universe is expanding*  (what *is*), but also **normative** claims about goals, such as *we should go to the beach* (what *should be*).

 An argument involves at least three claims: